Papa by Chance

-Papa by Chance is an Indian television series in Hindi.
-The series is produced by Full House Media Production company.
-It premiered on 20 August 2018 on Star Bharat.
+Papa by Chance is a Hindi-language Indian television series.
+It is produced by Full House Media, and premiered on 20 August 2018 on Star Bharat.
 The show stars Zebby Singh, Sana Sayyad and Priya Tandon.

 Plot

 The show is about a spoilt, rich man named Yuvaan who falls in the conspiracy of his deceased father, Samrat Chopra's servant, Harman Battra.
 As a result, he misunderstands that he accidentally killed a couple after the brakes of his car fail.
 But in reality, the deceased couple had committed suicide.
 In order to make amends for his mistake and to win the case of Samrat's property, he decides to become the custodian of the three children Dhoni, Ullu & Gungun Chatwaal of the ill-fated couple on the advice his new lawyer, Kashvi.
 Fighting a court case for his father's inheritance, Yuvaan looks for help from his friend but is turned down.

 But still Yuvaan steadily fulfils his duty for the children.
 Bantoo helps him get a roof over their head.
 The kids being taunted by Yuvaan, set a fire in the house.
 Thereafter when the Judge learns about Yuvaan's move, she initially refuses his children's custodianship but Yuvaan cleverly locks himself inside the jail whereupon seeing his stubbornness, she cautions him of heavy paternity responsibility and allows him to be the custodian.
 Having no roof over his head, Yuvaan is left with the only option of taking refuge in his deceased father's old house along with the three children where he meets his childhood friend, Amrit.
 The unaccepted arrival of Yuvaan in Amrit's house (Amrit Nivas) during her engagement fires Amrit and she slaps Yuvaan and kicks him out of the house.
 Yuvaan also becomes furious and asks her to empty the house as it is lawfully a property of Yuvaan.